Radiation-Transport/rssa_analyzer/README.md

+This module has been updated and integrated into [F4Enix](https://github.com/Fusion4Energy/F4Enix) as a submodule.
+Please check [F4Enix](https://github.com/Fusion4Energy/F4Enix) and its documentation.
+All future developments will be done at the F4Enix project.
+This repository will no longer be maintained.

 # rssa_analyzer: Tool to read, analyze and plot RSSA files

 The tool is a Python 3.7 based package that can load, analyze and plot RSSA files.